elleneub/greta-site/README.md

 ## Todos

-- Add button spacing
 - Make website secure (ssl cert and TLC)
-- Stop autoscrolling to voting map
+- Add donate button to top of page on mobile